-An important part of the social commerce puzzle is leveraging the social proof from user-generated content (UGC).
-This can be reviews, customer service feedback, and different kinds of endorsements.
-The simplest version of this is encouraging customers to post photos of your products or videos and tag you.
+An important part of the social commerce puzzle is leveraging the social proof from UGC.
+This can be reviews, customer service feedback, and other endorsements.
+The simplest version encourages customers to post photos of your products or videos and tag you.
 This can be very powerful.

 Create cohesiveness by managing your social commerce within your ecommerce platform.
 Integrating these platforms ensures that inventory is always accurate and you are marketing the right products at the right time.

-Start your strategy out with low-cost products, which tend to sell better via social channels.
+Promote low-cost products first, as they tend to sell better via social channels.
 From here, you can build a data set on consumers, learning more as you go.

-Working with influencers is a powerful social commerce tactic.
-Collaborating with influencers can increase your reach, help build brand affinity, and allow you to piggyback on the credibility that the influencer has with their audience.
+Influencers come with a built-in audience that already trusts their opinion, which gives influencer content a valuable head start.
+Teaming up with the relevant social accounts in your category will help you increase your reach, help build brand affinity, and allow you to piggyback on the credibility that the influencer has with their audience.